WanderingStag/WSTools/README.md

 ## Feedback

 Please **_[submit feedback](https://www.wanderingstag.com/feedback "WSTools Feedback")_** about any issues here.
-Also, submit feedback if you have comments, suggestions, or would like to contribute.
+Also, submit feedback if you have comments, suggestions, or would like to contribute to the development of WSTools.

 ## Prerequisites